Niklus/frontend_test/README.md

 DataScience's Frontend Code Test
 ==================

-This is an at-home exercise that we use as part of our standard interview process for frontend and full-stack developers.
+At-home exercise used by DataScience as part of a standard interview process for frontend and full-stack developers

 ## Instructions

-* Clone this repo
-* Complete the exercise and submit either a zip of the solution or a link to a new repo
+* Complete the exercises below
 * You may use any resources, frameworks, libraries, etc and style the markup however you like.

 ## Requirements